-- 105 We model each AGU section as an undirected network based on co-authorship.
-If A co-authored a presentation with B and C, then A, B, and C become nodes in the network with bidirectional links between each (e.g. A-B, A-C, B-C).
+We model each AGU section as an undirected network based on co-authorship.
+If A co-authored a presentation with B and C, then A, B, and C become nodes in the network with bidirectional links between each (e.g., A-B, A-C, B-C).
 We do not apply any weighting to the edges.
-If authors A and B co-authored a presentation at the 2000 Fall Meeting and then again at the 2010 Fall Meeting this adds no new information to the graph.
+If authors A and B co-authored a presentation at the 2000 Fall Meeting and then again at the 2010 Fall Meeting, this adds no new information to the graph.
 We also consider edges to be eternal when studying the temporal evolution of the network.
-For example, if authors A and B co-authored a - 110 presentation at the 2000 Fall Meeting these nodes and edges persist in 2017 even if those authors never co-authored another presentation.
+For example, if authors A and B co-authored a presentation at the 2000 Fall Meeting, these nodes and edges persist in 2017 even if those authors never co-authored another presentation.
 We also note that we are measuring co-authorship and not necessarily collaboration.
 Our dataset does not contain references and acknowledgements used in presentations.
-These secondary connections (e.g. citing a paper or acknowledging a discussion) do not show up as edges in our graphs.
+These secondary connections (e.g., citing a paper or acknowledging a discussion) do not show up as edges in our graphs.

-115 2.3 Open Source Software
+2.3 Open-source software

-The analysis software used in this study is freely and publicly available from Narock et al. (2019).
-The graph data generated from our software is available in Narock et al. (2018a)
+The analysis software used in this study is freely and publicly available from Narock and Hasnain (2019).
+The graph data generated from our software are available in Narock et al. (2018)

-3. Network Analysis
+3 Network analysis

-3.1 Network Density
+3.1 Network density

 Network density is defined as the ratio of actual connections to possible connections.
 Possible values for network density range from 0 (no connections at all) to 1 (everyone is connected to everyone else).
-Figure 1 illustrates the

-125 concept of network density on sample networks.
-In 1.) of Figure 1 there are three nodes and three potential connections.
+Figure 1 illustrates the concept of network density on sample networks.
+In panel (a) of Fig. 1 there are three nodes and three potential connections.
 These three potential connections are realized as all nodes are connected to each other.
-This is representative of the AGU case in which A, B, and C have co-authored presentations with each other; although, not necessarily the same presentation.
-The network in 1.) has a density of 3/3 = 1.
+This is representative of the AGU case in which A, B, and C have co-authored presentations with each other, although not necessarily the same presentation.
+The network in Fig. 1a has a density of 3/3 = 1.